mudit14224/Multi-Task-Sentence-Transformer/README.md

 * `utils.py`: Contains utility functions such as `preprocess_sentences` and `train_model`.
 * `requirements.txt`: Lists the project's dependencies.
 * `Dockerfile`: Defines the Docker image for running the application.
-* `ref/`: Folder which contains the .ipynb notebook.
+* `ref/`: Folder which contains the .ipynb notebook and the writeup for all the tasks.

 ## Tasks